ATajuddin/HybridMutualFund/README.md

-# HybridMutualFund (Ready-made Project, Source: Udemy course)
+# HybridMutualFund (Bootcamp Project, Source: Udemy course)

 A hybrid fund is an investment fund that is characterized by diversification among two or more asset classes.
 These funds typically invest in a mix of stocks and bonds.
 The term hybrid indicates that the fund strategy includes investment in multiple asset classes.
 These funds offer investors an option for investing in multiple asset classes through a single fund.
 These funds can offer varying levels of risk tolerance ranging from conservative to moderate and aggressive.
 Aim: To Analyse various parameters related to the Hybrid Mutual fund dataset and find distinction between good and bad schemes